iamdroppy/HotstarGen/README.md

 Command:

-´-i csharp.liquid -e .cs -o output -y -v´
+`-i csharp.liquid -e .cs -o output -y -v`

+*input template csharp.liquid, export with extension .cs, on folder output, without ask any prompt, in verbose mode.*

 It will lookup for the native.json on the folder, but you can use `-n native_custom.json` or `--natives native_custom.json`